9 April 2020

 The FCA has told firms that it is not lowering its expectations of them.
 It has reminded them that they have to behave in a way that puts consumers’ interests first.

-Rahman Ravelli’s Legal Director Neil Williams was asked his thoughts on this by Thomson Reuters for an article.
+Rahman Ravelli was asked it's thoughts on this by Thomson Reuters for an article.

 The full article can be read here.
 (Subscription required).